 - Birth defects, limb deformities, or amputation

-When the back legs wave the white flag, the front legs step up—and they can get sore fast.
+For breeds prone to joint issues, understanding GSD health problems can help you catch symptoms early.
+When the back legs wave the white flag, the front legs step up, and they can get sore fast.
 A well-fitted dog wheelchair for back legs lightens that load and keeps every muscle you’ve still got chugging along.

 Notice toe-dragging, wobbling, or flat-out refusal to walk?
 Call the vet, then dive into research on wheelchairs for dogs back legs before those shoulders get overworked.